 Our recommendation for wide window treatments: Panel tracks, roller shades or plantation shutters.
 Roller shades are easy to operate, and their simple look works great with wider windows.
 A panel track is a type of shade with wide panels of fabric that move on a track making them perfect for wide windows.
 Plantation shutters can give you a tad more privacy and energy efficiency than shades do, so if maintaining a consistent temperature is a priority, shutters may be your perfect solution.

-Angled windows (sometimes called “rake” windows) are appearing a lot more in modern home design.
-The issue with rake window treatments, like with octagonal windows, is finding one that matches your window’s unique shape.
-Keep in mind as well that many angled windows are in spots that are harder to reach, such as where the ceiling and wall meet at a corner, so a window treatment that doesn’t need to open and close often is usually best for angled windows.
+Rake or angled windows are appearing a lot more in modern home design.
+The issue with rake window treatments, like with octagonal windows, is finding one that fits your window’s unique shape.
+Remember also that many angled windows are in spots that are harder to reach, such as where the ceiling and wall meet at a corner, so a window treatment that you don’t need to open and close often is usually best for angled windows.

 Our recommendation for angled and rake windows: Plantation shutters.
 In addition to being completely customizable to fit the exact angles and shape of your rake windows, but plantation shutters can usually be set at a single, perfect angle without ever needing to be readjusted - ideal for windows that are hard to reach.